clarket33/nba-plus-minus-analysis/README.md

 - NBA Hackathon – Play by Play Sample (50 Games).txt
 o This dataset provides play by play information on the event level for each game. <br />
-o To properly sort the events in a game use the following sequence of sorted columns: Period (ascending), PC_Time (descending), WC_Time (ascending), Event_Number (ascending) <br />
-▪ Event_Number – An ordered counter for each event in a game.
-Note, this number may not be perfectly sequential so please use the sorting methodology outlined above <br />
+▪ Event_Number – An ordered counter for each event in a game. <br />
 ▪ Event_Msg_Type, Action_Type – Coded descriptions of what happened during the event <br />
 ▪ WC_Time – The in-arena time of the event in Unix format.
 It is coded in tenths of a second. <br />
 ▪ PC_Time – The time on the game clock in tenths of a second (e.g. 7200 corresponds to 720 seconds/12 minutes remaining in the quarter) <br />